talvikuu1476/FFT-Ocean-Simulation/README.md

 ### 1. InitialSpectrum & TwiddleFactor

-Add render pass of drawing conjugated spectrum (H0), wave vector and frequency data (WavesData), and twiddle factor to RTs.
+Draw conjugated spectrum (H0), wave vector and frequency data (WavesData), and twiddle factor to RTs.
 These 3 RTs will be removed from RDG and precomputed prior to other passes later for optimisation.

-### 2.
+### 2. Frequency (IFFT Frequency)

+Compute the time-dependent spectrum and derivatives by evolving frequency domain data per frame and draw them on 4 RTs as frequency doamin textures separately.

+### 3. IFFTButterfly

+Transform frequency domain data to spatial domain data (e.g. displacements and heights) using IFFT butterfly for each frequency domain texture.

+### 4. WaveIntegration

+Use spatial domain data to create displacement texture, normal texture, and foam texture (didn't used in this project).

+### 5.